 Mother’s Day.
 It’s a day that is meant to be special and joyous and everything beautiful and glowing.
 Or at least that’s the romanticized, Hallmark perfect picture that so many of us women conjure up in our heads.
-In reality, though, that description often bears little resemblance to our actual experience of the day.
+In reality, though, that description often bears little resemblance to our actual experience of the day, and sometimes, we need to know what to do when Mother’s Day is hard!

 Perhaps this Mother’s Day finds you fighting back waves of grief as yet another year passes with empty arms as you walk the hard road of infertility.

-Maybe this Mother’s Day is a painful reminder of a child who has gone into a “far country” leaving your heart broken and desolate.
+Maybe this Mother’s Day is a painful reminder of a child who has gone into a “far country” leaving you heartbroken and desolate.

 For some of you, this day is poignant with sorrow as you remember your child whose life was cut tragically short, whether in the womb or at some point beyond, or the often minimized, but very real, loss of a failed adoption.